edsangel/table-rotation/README.md

 To build the app, navigate to the root folder and execute the following command:
 `yarn build`

-The `/dist` folder shall be created once done.
+The `/dist` folder shall be created once done, including `sample.csv` file located in the `/input` folder.

 ## Running the Application

 The application exposes a CLI that accepts a single argument, the CSV file.

 To run, navigate to the `/dist` folder and execute the following command:
-`node table-rotation.js sample.csv`
+`node table-rotation.js sample.csv` or `node table-rotation sample.csv`.

-`sample.csv` is included in the build and is located in `src/dist/input`.

-If you wish to run the application and provide ith with a CSV file outside the `dist/input` folder, you may execute the following command:
+If you wish to run the application and provide it with a CSV file outside the `dist/input` folder (but, still within the `dist` folder), you may execute the following command:
 `node table-rotation.js ../sample.csv`.

 **Disclaimer:**